General Information

 Catholic schools provide an excellent academic curriculum and a faith-based environment.
 Christ-centered values are emphasized as schools focus on the development of the whole child within the context of a caring community.
 School programs address the spiritual, academic, social, physical and emotional needs of children.

-Nearly 13,000 students attend 39 elementary schools in the Archdiocese of Louisville.
+More than 13,100 students attend 39 elementary schools in the Archdiocese of Louisville.
 Enrollment can range from 100 to 800 per school.
 Check with individual schools for specific enrollment figures.

 Some Catholic elementary schools offer fee-based bus transportation to students and families.
 Please check with individual Catholic schools about bus service availability.
 All schools will assist parents in establishing and organizing carpools or identifying other families that can assist with transportation.